giovtorres/docker-centos7-slurm/README.md

 ## Building

+### Using Existing Tags

-There are multiple versions of Slurm available, each in its own tag.
+There are multiple versions of Slurm available, each with its own tag.
 To build a specific version of Slurm, checkout the tag that matches that version and build the Dockerfile: